-The 2020 ICP / GOST FIRST PHOTO BOOK AWARD is now Open for Entries
+The call for entries for the ICP / GOST FIRST PHOTO BOOK AWARD 2020 has now closed.

 The ICP / GOST First Photo Book Award aims to promote and support the work of previously unpublished photographers and artists through the production of a first photo book by the ICP / GOST imprint.

 The winner will have their first photo book designed, edited, printed and published by the ICP / GOST imprint, including distribution, press and promotion with the opportunity to display the work through ICP’s platforms.
 The winner also receives a portion of personal copies of the book from the first print run.

 The Award is open to artists of any age, working in the medium of photography whose work has yet to be published in book form by a mainstream publisher.
 The Call for Entries is now open and will run until 11.59 EST on 9 November 2020.
 The shortlist and winner will be announced in the winter.

 The winner of the inaugural ICP / GOST First Photo Book Award is Nancy Floyd for the series Weathering Time.
 The five shortlisted photographers are Ignacio Colo, Ciaran Dunbar, Richard Andrew Sharum, Camillo Pasquarelli and Federico Vespignani.
 Read more here

 Weathering Time is now available for presale here.

 The 2020 jury panel are:

 Mark Lubell – Executive Director, International Center of Photography, New York

 John Edwin Mason – Writer, academic and photographer